repnz/windbg-cheat-sheet/README.md

 - Use procID to switch context: <code>.process /i <process_id></code>
 - Continue until the scheduler switches to the desired process context: <code>g</code>

+## Debugging User Mode Code From Kernel Debugging

+### Loading Symbols

+Add the .pdb path of your user mode application into the source file path.
+Without doing so, WinDbg might get stuck while trying to get the symbols (https://stackoverflow.com/questions/38062216/windbg-cant-find-microsoft-symbols)